 This post is also available in: Japanese

 "Saga" (Japan Edition) is now available at Tower Records Shibuya, Japan.
-If you have a chance to visit Shibuya, we...
+Hopefully, you will drop by and check the sound...